-Backmuir Wood is one of the largest woodland areas near Dundee in an area that is predominantly farmed.

-With a population of over 2000 within 1km, the wood is well used and loved by local residents, as well as many from further afield.
+Backmuir Wood is one of the largest woodlands near Dundee in an area that is predominantly farmed.
+With a population of over 3000 within 1km (villages of Muirhead & Birkhill and Liff), the wood is well used and loved by local residents, as well as many from further afield.
+Dundee City Centre is around 5 miles away with a population nearing 150,000, and the population within a 20 minute drive being over 203,000 (in 2020).
 The current level of public use is defined as WT Access Category A (high usage sites).